 If the UK leaves the EU without a deal, your EHIC – which gives European citizens the right to access state-provided healthcare during a temporary stay in another European Economic Area (EEA) country or Switzerland - will no longer be valid.

 If the UK leaves the EU with a deal, your EHIC should remain valid and in operation until December 2020.

 For more information and latest updates on EHIC cards, please visit the NHS's Travelling in the EU, Norway, Iceland, Liechtenstein and Switzerland advice page.

 Your travel insurance with us gives you the comfort of being covered for emergency medical treatment for the period you have to remain abroad.
 Please contact the 24-hour emergency helpline for assistance, if you need emergency treatment.

 Q. Will I need to renew my passport before I go on holiday?

-For further details about passport requirements and information on how to renew your passport please visit the government’s advice page by clicking here.
+For further details about passport requirements and information on how to renew your passport please visit the government’s travel to Europe advice page.

 Q. I have pet travel cover and I am travelling to another European Union country with my pet, does the UK voting to leave the European Union affect my cover?

 Cover to travel under your pet insurance is reliant on you meeting the terms of the United Kingdom Government Pet Travel Scheme, known as PETS which is administered by DEFRA the Department for Environment, Food and Rural Affairs.
 It is possible that in the future, travelling with your pet may involve more planning.

 To make sure your pet is able to travel from the UK to the EU after 31 January 2020 in any scenario, you should read the government’s most up-to-date guidance on pet travel to Europe.